HM Prison Cardiff: The prison today

 Cardiff Prison accepts male adult prisoners remanded into custody who are drawn predominantly from the surrounding court catchment area of South Wales.
 In addition Cardiff also houses sentenced Category B and C prisoners.

 Cardiff's regime includes full-time education, and training courses.
 There is a resettlement unit that offers prisoners various offending behaviour programmes and work based courses, and a Detoxification Unit accommodating 50 prisoners.

 In 1999 the actor Keith Allen played a Probation and Parole officer at the prison, in the BBC television series Jack of Hearts.

+A report conducted by HM Inspectorate of Prisons in January 2024 found significant overcrowding, with two-thirds of prisoners sharing cells designed for one.
+10 prisoners had taken their own lives since the previous inspection in 2019.
+24% of prisoners reported that they felt unsafe, however rates of violence were reportedly lower than comparable prisons.
+193 assaults on prisoners and 14 serious assaults between prisoners were recorded in the 12 months before the inspection.
+40% of prisoners reported that illegal drugs were easy to obtain, and just under a quarter of prisoners tested positive for illegal drugs in random mandatory testing.